Rod Daniel: Career

-Personal life
+Personal life and death

 Daniel married Martha "Marti" Mueller in 1965 and they remained married until Daniel's death.
 They had two children, Lucas and John.
 Lucas spoke warmly of his childhood, believing that Daniel's ability to channel his feelings and issues about his own father in Teen Wolf had helped him.
 Daniel and his family had lived in the Los Angeles neighborhood of Tarzana.
 After Daniel's retirement from the industry, he moved back to a rural home in Franklin, Tennessee for a few years, but found himself longing for city living.
 He then moved to downtown Chicago, where he lived the remainder of his life.
 He had a vacation home in Glen Arbor, Michigan which is on a small strip of land between Lake Michigan and Glen Lake.
 In the summer he enjoyed salmon fishing there.

 Daniel was a voting member of the Academy of Motion Picture Arts and Sciences.

 Daniel was an amateur musician, and played bass in a rock group called "The Wild Hots".
 The band consisted of a group of former Battleground Academy and Vanderbilt University students with whom he performed in the 1960s.
 They continued to rejoin for a reunion show about every five years, often without Daniel who was busy in California making films.
 When he moved back to Tennessee, he reunited with his band members and began performing around Nashville, mostly for charity functions.

 Another of Daniel's hobbies was photography.
 He did fine art photographs, mostly black and white, which are largely scenes of rural America.
 To get his images, he often took time off to ride his Harley-Davidson motorcycle through the rural southwest U.S. for weeks, capturing scenes of forgotten towns and empty buildings.
 His work has been exhibited in juried shows and galleries in the U.S.